Source-robotics/PAROL-docs/docs/page3_2.md

 Testing software is more safe and interactive for users.
 It can be found at: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm/tree/main/PAROL6%20control%20board%20test%20code)

 It is recommended to use testing code to test your components (for example test if Joint1 motor is spinning or does J3 limit switch works).

 !!!
+Danger annotate "Danger"

+    **Using testing code on assembled robot may cause damage, only use it to test individual components and functions! ** <br />

+!!!
 Note annotate "Note"